Would You Like to Trade Time Famine for Time Affluence?

 In his book, Happier, Harvard psychology professor Tal Ben-Shahar, noted, “We need to slow down because we are constantly doing too much.”
 He says if we are concerned about happiness, we actually need to less, rather than more.

-By doing less and optimizing the time we do have, we can create time affluence – the opposite of time famine.
+By doing less and optimizing the time we do have, we can create time affluence.

 Happiness is a temporary emotion.
 What most think of as the pursuit of happiness is the pursuit of a satisfying and meaningful life.
 Joycelyn Campbell talks about this in The Other Problem with Affective Forecasting.
 It’s a simple switch to strive for satisfaction rather than happiness, and it will get you a longer-lasting result.